May 2, 2022

 Many buildings use renewable energy sources now to power their venues to light and heat or cool their events.
 Some buildings also use appliances like refrigerators and washers for the catering and cleanup that are low energy using and the remainder can be offset with projects from Net0 after the measurements have been done.
 Electricity makes up about 25% of all GHG emissions according to the US EPA so it's also one of the biggest emitters for events and depending on what the entertainment entails, can be the biggest emitter of all.
 Collecting as much data as possible from vendors regarding shows and power usage from the beginning of planning and continuing all the way through will help you track the data as best as you can to be accurately measured and offset.

 Carbon emissions from food are surprisingly large.
 According to the Carbon Footprint Factsheet, food makes up 10-30% of a household's GHG emissions.
 When you're feeding hundreds or thousands of people this is a big deal.
 68% of emissions are done in production while only a small amount is due to logistics depending on how local the food is.
-Meat also makes up about 56% of GHG emissions with beef being the highest contributor by seven times as much as chicken.
+Meat also makes up about 56% of food GHG emissions with beef being the highest contributor by seven times as much as chicken.
 However one chooses to receive proper nutrition, having some GHG emissions from food is something presently unavoidable.
 After doing as much as possible to reduce emissions, offsetting the remainder can be done after measuring the amount in Net0's system.

 Although online events cut out the food and logistics, remember that hosting events online consumes a massive amount of energy and when thousands of people are using a software platform and electronics with electricity, that must be taken into consideration and counted to be measured and offset.